 System pumpers are required to have a valid license to do work within Chaffee County.
 If the system pumper is going to submit letters regarding system inspections, status, or reports they must also be certified by CPOW or NAWT to do so.

 As of July 1, 2014, Chaffee County has adopted new septic regulations.
 All licensed installers are required to take the new exam that covers these regulations.
 The exams are available in the Salida and Buena Vista offices and will be free of charge for all currently licensed installers, if taken before January 1, 2015.
 As always the exam is open book and will cover many aspects of the Onsite Wastewater System Regulations, so please be prepared.
-The new regulations are available on our Environmental Health Sewage Disposal Systems page.
+The new regulations are available in the Adopted Codes & Design Criteria link.